beCoditive/Max-Bot/Readme.md

 - gitRepo Command - Gives the top Repository according to your search.
 - gitUser Command - Gives User according to your search.
 - epicgamerate Command
-- wiki Command - Searches wiki for your topic.

 # Features
 **Fun Features** :